- Evaluate your progress toward any specific goals.

 1. Focus on your goals

-What are the goals for your investments?
+Why are you investing?
 You may have some long-term goals, like retirement, and some shorter-term goals, like buying a new car or a house.
 The time frames around your goals, along with your tolerance for risk and your financial situation, will help determine your investment strategy.

-Using Fidelity's college savings calculator, we estimate you would need to save about $200 per month over 18 years, assuming an annual rate of return between 1% and 3%.
-Saving less per month would require a longer period of time over which to save—or a higher rate of return, which you can't always count on.
+Using Fidelity's college savings calculator, we estimate you would need to save about $200 per month over 18 years.1 Saving less per month would require a longer period of time over which to save—or a higher rate of return, which you can't always count on.

 2. Check your asset mix